-COVID-19 has thrown the world into another economic crisis.
-After almost three months of lockdown, Europe seems to overcome the fever phase of the pandemic and is now preparing carefully for the recovery.
-Several countries are loosening the contact restrictions, reopening the borders step by step, and supporting businesses with different financial rescue packages.
-Companies have been starting the first activities toward a so-called “the next normal.”
-It is understandable that the focus of businesses right now lies on the most crucial needs to survive – such as maintaining productivity and adjusting sales targets.
-Parallelly, they need to adopt new ways of working, consolidate workforce capacity, as well as ensure the physical and mental health of their employees.
-In this turbulent time, diversity and inclusion (D&I) work may usually be neglected, as they don’t directly bring in revenue.
-However, lessons from previous crises show us the opposite.
+The current COVID-19 pandemic has left certain scars on life and economic system of every country where it appeared.
+For businesses, surviving in this turbulent time is considered as the highest priority.
+Crucial decisions need to be made fast and consciously, such as seeking financial supports, reducing production and consolidating workforce capacity.
+On the other hand, they need to adopt new ways of working as well as ensure the physical and mental health of their employees to maintain the performance.
+And in this essential process, diversity & inclusion work stills has a significant impact on a sustainable recovery of each business, as previous crises in the history showed.
 Paulette Gerkovich, Senior Consultant at Neuroleadership Institute, suggests companies focus on D&I if they want to thrive through a crisis.
-Likewise, in a recent report, “Diversity still matters, “researchers at McKinsey also argue that companies are pulling back on D&I may be placing themselves at a disadvantage due to a possible backlash of customers and talents.
+Likewise, in a recent report, “Diversity still matters”, researchers at McKinsey also argue that companies are pulling back on D&I may be placing themselves at a disadvantage due to a possible backlash of customers and talents.
 Thus, the role and benefits of D&I won’t change even in a crisis time, and it applies to all businesses of every size.

 Yet why diversity is essential for startups in Europe?